-The 'first' Spitfire the Type 224 would prove unsuccessful and would never enter production ending its days as a target on a firing range.
+The Type 224 would prove unsuccessful and would never enter production ending its days as a target on a firing range.
 Despite this important data was gleaned from the Supermarine

 Type 224 project which would help the company in their future monoplane fighter designs.

-With the release in October 1931 by the Air Ministry of Specification F.7/30 the search for a successor to the Gloster Gauntlet, which was still four years away from entering service, began.
+With the release on the 1st October 1931 by the Air Ministry of Specification F.7/30 the search for a successor to the Gloster Gauntlet, which was still four years away from entering service, began.
 The

 intended day and night fighter was to be able to reach 250 mph, be all metal and have armament consisting of four machine-guns.
 Other requested requirements included good pilot visibility, low